Hyundai i20 Coupe WRC

 The Hyundai i20 Coupe WRC (originally known as the Hyundai New Generation i20 WRC) is a World Rally Car built by Hyundai for use in the World Rally Championship starting in 2017.
 It is based on the Hyundai i20 subcompact car, and is the successor to the Hyundai i20 WRC used between 2014 and 2015.

 Three i20 Coupe WRCs were entered for the 2017 season, where they were driven by Thierry Neuville, Hayden Paddon and Dani Sordo.
-Later into the season they also signed Andreas Mikkelsen.
+Later in the season they also signed Andreas Mikkelsen.
 Neuville scored four wins and eight podiums, finishing runner-up behind Ogier, who switched to M-Sport.

-All four drivers continued in 2018 season.
+All four drivers continued in the 2018 season.
 Neuville won three races and claimed six podiums, but was again outscored by Ogier.